pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-03-21-cookie-skillet.markdown

 - garbanzo
 - beans
 - chocolate chips
 Description: Here is a giant chocolate chip cookie.
 Because that's what cookie cake is.
-I've made it <a href="/misc/hidden-sugar">added sugar</a> free and gluten free, utilizing dates, chickpeas, bananas, <a href="/misc/nuts#peanuts">peanut</a> butter, and oats.
+I've made it <a href="/misc/hidden-sugar">added sugar</a> free and gluten free, utilizing dates, <a href="/misc/beans#chickpeas">chickpeas</a>, bananas, <a href="/misc/nuts#peanuts">peanut</a> butter, and oats.
 This dessert is like eating a large chocolate chip cookie with a fork, and goes great with a scoop of <a href="/recipes/neopolitan-banana-ice-cream">Neopolitan Banana Ice Cream</a> right on top of it
 Instructions:
 - Preheat the oven to 350F, and lightly grease a 10" cast iron pan with oil